hpe-storage/scod/docs/partners/cohesity/index.md

 Hewlett Packard Enterprise and Cohesity offer an integrated approach to solve customer problems commonly found with containerized workloads.
 HPE Alletra—leveraging the HPE CSI Driver for Kubernetes—together with Cohesity's comprehensive data protection capabilities, empower organizations to overcome challenges associated with containerized environments.

-This guide will demonstrate the steps to integrate Cohesity into a Kubernetes cluster and how to configure a protection policy to back up an application namespace.
-It proceeds to show that a backup can be restored to a new namespace, useful for providing a test/development environment without affecting the original application namespace.
+This guide will demonstrate the steps to integrate Cohesity into a Kubernetes cluster and how to configure a protection policy to back up an application `Namespace`, a Kubernetes resource type.
+It proceeds to show that a backup can be restored to a new `Namespace`, useful for providing a test/development environment without affecting the original application `Namespace`.

 External HPE Resources: